 Robots have uses in a wide range of settings.
 As mentioned, they are not just about the stereotypes born out of science fiction literature and pop culture.
 The following are some of the most notable purposes for robots at present:

-- Manufacturing or assembly lines – Many aspects of manufacturing processes have become automated and robotics play an important role in this automation.
+Many aspects of manufacturing processes have become automated and robotics play an important role in this automation.
 Examples of which include robotic welding, assembly, painting, part transfers, and machine tending.
-Production processes become significantly more efficient and the outputs become more consistent when robotics are used.
+Production processes are more efficient.
+Plus, the outputs are more consistent when we deploy robotics.

-- Exploration and navigation – There are places and situations deemed too risky for humans to explore.
+There are places and situations deemed too risky for humans to explore.
 As such, robots serve as the preferred tools as they can withstand various environmental hazards and, to some extent, perform things humans cannot do.
 Deep underwater and space exploration are two of the best examples.
-Robots are also used in military navigation and exploration missions.
+We also use robots in military navigation and exploration missions.

 Robots don’t tire, another advantage, so you can put them to work for extended periods and expect the same quality of output.
 They have some limitations (they can overheat if you make them work non-stop), but they are certainly far superior than human workers in terms of duration of work and quality consistency.